kjgalvan/curl-code/README.md

 A cross-platform mobile app that analyzes ingredient lists of hair products for compliance with the Curly Girl Method (CGM).

 *First place winner of Best Use of Google Cloud at DubHacks 2019.
-See [DevPost](https://devpost.com/software/curl-code) for more details.*
+See [DevPost](https://devpost.com/software/curl-code) for more details about our application.*

 See [Trello](https://trello.com/b/0IBHvJBO/curl-code) for planned and current tasks.